Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-monitoring.md

 ---

-Each Scalingo for PostgreSQL® addon comes with several tools allowing for basic monitoring and auditing of your database.
+Each Scalingo for PostgreSQL® addon comes with several tools allowing for monitoring and auditing of your database.
 These tools give access to the [database logs](#inspecting-database-logs), to some [metrics](#analyzing-database-metrics) and to [running queries figures](#watching-running-queries).
 [Query Statistics](#exploring-query-statistics)